PrestaShop/docs/themes/getting-started/theme-organization.md

 : Contains theme-specific modules. *This folder isn't present in the Classic Theme because it has no theme-specific modules.*

 **/modules/**
-: Contains the theme's version of native modules' template files.
+: Contains the theme's version of native or third-parties modules' template files.
   For instance, the `themes/classic/modules/ps_categorytree/views/templates/front/ps_categorytree.tpl` file replaces the Category module's own `modules/ps_categorytree/views/templates/front/ps_categorytree.tpl`.

 **/plugins/**